DavskEducate/Project-Online/website/Huny-B.com/content/pages/sku-1000hhpe.md

 slug: sku-1000hhpe

 ---
-Huny-B's 1000 mg Hemp and Huny Lotion is enriched with CBD derived from the Hemp Plant and 100% Pure  Hemp Seed Oil and blended with natural extracts to provide dramatic skin hydration and nourishment to help improve the health and condition of skin.
+Huny-B's extra strength 1000 mg Hemp and Huny Lotion is enriched with CBD derived from the Hemp Plant and 100% Pure  Hemp Seed Oil and blended with natural extracts to provide dramatic skin hydration and nourishment to help improve the health and condition of skin.
 Hemp Seed Oil is one of nature's richest